The episode is titled Why So Critical?

-Two episodes back we introduced the themes that would lead eventually to what’s called by many Theological Liberalism.
-Last episode we talked a bit about how the church, mostly the Roman Catholic church, pushed back against those themes.
-In this episode we’ll go further into the birth of liberalism.
+Two episodes back we introduced the themes that would lead eventually to Theological Liberalism.
+The last episode we talked a bit about how the church, mostly the Roman Catholic church, pushed back against those themes.
+In this episode, we’ll go further into the birth of liberalism.

-The 20th C has been unkind to Theological Liberalism, with its shining vision of the Universal Brotherhood of Man under the Universal Fatherhood of God.
-Yet, most mainline Protestant denomination still hold solidarity with Liberalism.
-It was Professor Sydney Ahlstrom view that liberals had provoked as much controversy in the 19th C as the Reformers did in the 16th.
+The 20th century was unkind to Theological Liberalism, with its shining vision of the Universal Brotherhood of Man under the Universal Fatherhood of God.
+Yet, many mainline Protestant denominations still hold solidarity with Liberalism.
+It was Professor Sydney Ahlstrom’s view that liberals had provoked as much controversy in the 19th century as the Reformers did in the 16th.
 The reason for that controversy lay in their objective, stated by one of its premier advocates and popularizers – Harry Emerson Fosdick.
-In his autobiography The Living of These Days, , the influential pastor of the famous Riverside Church in New York City, said the aim of liberal theology was to make it possible “to be both an intelligent modern and a serious Christian.”
+In his autobiography, The Living of These Days, the influential pastor of the famous Riverside Church in New York City, said the aim of liberal theology was to make it possible “to be both an intelligent modern and a serious Christian.”

 Personally, I’ve been reluctant to produce this episode because the more I’ve studied Theological liberalism, the less certain of being able to handle it competently I’ve grown.
 Definitions for it are no easier than for political liberalism.
 In fact, many deny that Protestant liberalism is a theology at all.
 They refer to it as an “outlook,” or “approach.”
 Henry Coffin of Union Seminary described liberalism as a “spirit” that honors truth so supremely and it craves the freedom to discuss, publish, and pursue what it believes to be true.

 But then, if THAT is true, it must certainly lead to certain convictions that derive values and produce judgments.
 And THAT is precisely what we see the history of Protestant liberalism producing.